API Gateway Architecture

 4. Key takeaways

-• API Gateways can be part of a mixed landscape of Messaging, Event Streaming and API Gateways
+• API Gateways can be part of a hybrid landscape that combines the available integration patterns.

 5. Suggested Additional Readings